-.maxnreg Maximum number of threads in thread block (CTA).
+.maxnreg Maximum number of registers that can be allocated per thread.
 Syntax .maxnreg n Description Declare the maximum number of registers per thread in a CTA.
 Semantics The compiler guarantees that this limit will not be exceeded.
 The actual number of registers used may be less; for example, the backend may be able to compile to fewer registers, or the maximum number of registers may be further constrained by .maxntid and .maxctapersm.
-Notes Examples entry foo .maxnreg 16 { } // max regs per thread = 16
+PTX ISA Notes Introduced in PTX ISA version 1.3.
+Target ISA Notes Supported on all target architectures.
+Examples .entry foo .maxnreg 16 { } $//$ max regs per thread = 16

-Table 87.
-Directives: .maxntid
+Table 100.
+Performance-Tuning Directives: .maxnreg

 .maxntid Maximum number of threads in thread block (CTA).
 Syntax .maxntid nx .maxntid nx, ny .maxntid nx, ny, nz Description Declare the maximum number of threads in the thread block (CTA).
 This maximum is specified by giving the maximum extent of each dimention of the 1D, 2D, or 3D CTA.
 The maximum number of threads is the product of the maximum extent in each dimension.
 Semantics The maximum size of each CTA dimension is guaranteed not to be exceeded in any invocation of the kernel in which this directive appears.
 Exceeding any of these limits results in a runtime error or kernel launch failure.
-Notes Examples .entry foo .maxntid 256 $\{ \dots \}$ // max threads = 256 .entry bar .maxntid 16,16,4 $\{ \dots \}$ // max threads = 1024
+PTX ISA Notes Introduced in PTX ISA version 1.3.
+Target ISA Notes Supported on all target architectures.
+Examples .entry foo .maxntid 256 { } // max threads = 256 .entry bar .maxntid 16,16,4 { } // max threads = 1024